AN HOUR (OR SO) FROM DUBLIN - TEN OF THE BEST

 BrookLodge Hotel

-A favourite destination for food loving folk and now dubbed ‘Ireland’s only luxury BIO hotel’, the history of this extraordinary food, drink and leisure complex is romantic.
+The history of this extraordinary eco-friendly food, drink and leisure complex is romantic.
 Imagine having the vision to build this wonderful place on the site of a deserted village in a Wicklow valley - yet that’s exactly what brothers, Evan, Eoin and Bernard Doyle did, and we visited the site often when it was under construction in the late ‘90s, to see the dream emerging.
 Today, the offering of this spacious and welcoming hotel is diverse, including ‘green’ conferences and events and a luxurious spa.
-Thanks mainly to Evan, who is the hands-on visionary, the hotel and its destination restaurant, The Strawberry Tree, have earned national recognition for their pioneering position on organic and wild food.
-It’s an inspiring place to stay and, whether eating in The Strawberry Tree (don’t miss visiting the adjacent Store Rooms), La Taverna Armento (informal authentic Italian alternative for dinner) or popping into the atmospheric Actons Country Pub (just the spot to enjoy their organic craft brews) or The Orchard Cafe, with its abundant grapevine, the memorable meals served everywhere at BrookLodge are great value, especially given the outstanding quality of the ingredients and the consistently excellent standard of cooking.
-An organic food market is held here on the first Sunday of the month (first and third in summer) too, and always worth a journey
+Thanks mainly to Evan, who is the hands-on visionary, the hotel and its destination restaurant, The Strawberry Tree, have earned well-deserved recognition for their pioneering position on organic and wild food.
+It’s an inspiring place to stay and, whether eating in The Strawberry Tree (don’t miss visiting the adjacent Store Rooms), La Taverna Armento (informal authentic Italian alternative for dinner) or popping into the atmospheric Actons Country Pub (just the spot to enjoy their organic craft brews) or The Orchard Café, with its abundant grapevine, the memorable meals served everywhere at BrookLodge are great value, especially given the outstanding quality of the ingredients and the consistently excellent standard of cooking.
+An organic food market is held here on the first Sunday of the month (Apr-Oct), and maybe the third Sunday in summer too, and always worth a journey.

 There are currently no comments